Can you work and still receive Social Security disability or Supplemental Security Income (SSI) benefits?

 Generally speaking, the test of disability is whether you can perform a substantial gainful activity (SGA)?
 That is, are your monthly gross earnings (income before taxes and deduction) equal to, or greater than the Substantial Gainful Activity amounts set by Social Security.

-In 2015, if you are making at least $1,130 per month, before taxes, your work is a substantial gainful activity.
-To see the current SGA amount, or SGA amount for other years, click here.
+In 2016, if you are making at least $1,130 per month, before taxes, your work is a substantial gainful activity.

 So, if I my gross income is the SGA amount, or more, I have a problem,